-Apple has been highly ambitious for Swift, the powerful and intuitive programming language it created for macOS, iOS, watchOS, tvOS and more.
-The popularity of Swift is growing as writing code in this modern language is interactive, syntax is concise and expressive.
+Apple has been highly ambitious for Swift, the powerful and intuitive programming language it created for macOS, iOS, watchOS, tvOS, and more.
+The popularity of Swift is growing as writing code in this modern language is interactive, the syntax is concise and expressive.
 Swift code produces software that is fluid and runs fast.
-It is important to hire a dedicated Swift developer if you are looking to leverage features of this modern programming language.
+It is important to hire a dedicated Swift developer if you are looking to leverage the features of this modern programming language.

 - Launched in 2014, Swift connected with developers and quickly became a success story.

 - Swift has taken Objective-C, the previous programming language for iOS apps, in terms of usage.
 Uber, Airbnb, Square, meditation app Calm, and nearly 500,000+ apps on the App Store partially written in Swift language.

 - Developers prefer Swift because it’s fast, efficient, and easy to understand — with an appeal for both established developers, and novices brand-new to the craft.